Careers360 Logo

 Quick links:

-For Junior Research Fellowship (JRF) only 1% of the appeared candidates will be eligible for the certificate.
+For the Junior Research Fellowship (JRF), only 1% of the appeared candidates will be eligible for the certificate.
 The formula to select the qualified candidates for JRF is mentioned below:

 The number of candidates (General category) who opted JRF and have qualified for assistant professor in English subject (x) Total number of slots available for JRF (General category) (÷) Total number of candidates (General category) over all subjects who opted for JRF and qualified for Assistant Professor.